HazardousPeach/hazardouspeach.github.io/_posts/2017-09-09-herbgrind-8-the-local-machine-in-practice.md

 we developed the notion of "local error", the error that a single operation has, independent of any error around it.
-We found that we can discover the local error of an operation by using exact values for it's arguments, from the Real Machine, and then rounding them and executing the operation on floats.
+We found that we can discover the local error of an operation by using exact values for its arguments, from the Real Machine, and then rounding them and executing the operation on floats.
 The difference between this result and the exact result is the local error of the operation on those inputs.